 For our trip to Lake Titicaca 3 nights (more cold than wet) you will bring:

 hiking or walking shoes

-For our trip to Machu Picchu (more wet than cold) you will bring:
+For our trip to Machu Picchu 3 nights (much warmer and sunny) you will bring:

 water resistant clothes & hiking shoes

 The people of the Sacred Valley and Lake areas we are visiting do not have easy access to most things that we do.
 And what they do have access to is usually bad quality products.
 You will have renewed gratitude for the conditions and convenience in which we live in the US.
 If the spirit of giving and Thanksgiving I encourage you to come bearing gifts.
 We all have excess of most things, so let’s gift it to those in need.
 Gifts come in many forms.

 art supplies, school supplies, paper, notebook, pens, markers, watercolors.

 scarf, gloves, jacket, hat, socks, watch, hair pins and hair ties, hiking boots or shoes